nerofeeva2001/HW_5_Bioinformatic_functions/README.md

 # **HW_5_Bioinformatic_functions**
 ## *run_protein_tool*
+is a Python module that allows you to perform various procedures on proteins
 ### The following functions are implemented:

         molecular_weight This function takes 1-letter coded protein sequence(s) (string) and calculates molecular weight rounded to integer in g/mol.
 The function is not case-sensitive.